kubuntu-team/kubuntu-manual/source/docs/software-management/included-software.rst

 The following applications are installed by default:

-- `Pulseaudio <https://wiki.ubuntu.com/PulseAudio>`_ keeps all your sound and video inputs and outputs working together.
+- `PulseAudio <https://wiki.ubuntu.com/PulseAudio>`_ keeps all your sound and video inputs and outputs working together.
 If you need to direct your audio or video output to other devices, install the pavucontrol package, launch it by pressing Alt + F2, then type pavucontrol.
-- `K3b <https://userbase.kde.org/Special:MyLanguage/K3b>`_ is a simple, powerful and highly-configurable graphical optical disk burning application for audio, video, data projects.
-- `Kmix <https://userbase.kde.org/Special:MyLanguage/KMix>`_ controls all your audio channels.
 - `Elisa <https://userbase.kde.org/Special:MyLanguage/Elisa>`_ is a music player focused on the Plasma desktop.
 - `VLC <https://www.videolan.org/>`_ is a simple interface for playing your movies, TV shows, and music.